 Essentially all you have to do is not eat one day and then you can eat the following day.
 Fast, feast, fast, feast.
 Easy enough right?

-Fasting every other day is basically a form of intermittent fasting.
-A common modified version of this is eating up to 500 calories on the day you’re fasting.
+This is basically a form of intermittent fasting that uses an alternating schedule of non-fasting and fasting days.
+But on your fasting days that doesn’t mean you can’t eat any calories.
+A common modified version of this is eating up to 500 calories on fasting days.

-The problems with fasting every other day are the hunger pains you can get.
-You might have spots of mood swings, irritability, and crankiness while fasting.
+But the problem with Alternate Day Fasting is the hunger pains you can get.
+You might have spots of mood swings, irritability, and crankiness on your fast days.
 This can make it difficult to stick to and even tougher on the people around you!

 Alternate Day Fasting isn’t rocket science.
 Just eat what you’d normally eat one day and then fast the next day.